Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

-It has been concluded that the celebration comes on December 25th every year because in the fourth century Pope Julius 1 chose to correspond it to the date of the winter solstice.
+It has been concluded that the celebration comes on December 25th every year because in the fourth century, Pope Julius 1 chose to correspond it to the date of the winter solstice.
 Christmas Day wasn’t accepted as a federal holiday in the United States until 1870.
 That date has been celebrated every year since then no matter what day of the week the date falls on.

 Where Was Jesus Born?

-The Bible tells us that Jesus was born in the city of Bethlehem which was about 70-80 miles from Nazareth where Mary lived.
+The Bible tells us that Jesus was born in the city of Bethlehem, which was about 70-80 miles from Nazareth where Mary lived.

 Mary and Joseph traveled to Bethlehem to be counted in a Roman census and to pay taxes based on a decree issued by Caesar Augustus.
 That explains how Mary and Joseph ended up in Bethlehem at the time Mary gave birth.

 Old Testament prophets foretold the birth of Jesus hundreds of years before He was born.
 In other words, Jesus didn't just show up.
 It is safe to say it was because of God's planned parenthood.
-The major prophet Isaiah prophesied that the Messiah would come to earth 700 years because He was born.
+The major prophet Isaiah prophesied that the Messiah would come to earth 700 years before He was born.